KoussayAbdouli/My_Kaggle_Notebooks-/README.md

 # Notebook_Jupyter
-Jupyter Notebooks for various Data Science/AI fields you can also check my notebooks on kaggle :
+Jupyter Notebooks for various Data Science/AI fields </br>
+You can also check my notebooks on kaggle :

 https://www.kaggle.com/koussayabdouli/health-failure-prediction-feature-selection